libremente/PDFMerger/README.md

 // REPLACE 'file' WITH 'browser', 'download', 'string', or 'file' for output options
 ```

+## Author
+Fork of PDFMerger created by `Jarrod Nettles` December 2009 `<jarrod@squarecrow.com>`.
+This version is maintained by `libremente` <surf [AT] libremente [DOT] eu>.

 ### Licensing
-* This software has been released under the terms of a MIT License from the creator in 2009.
-Also this modified version of the code is released under the same MIT license.
+* This software has been released under the terms of a MIT License from the
+  creator in 2009.
+Also this modified version of the code is released under the
+  same MIT license.
-* FPDI is released under Apache License version 2.0, and the copyright 2004-2013 belongs to Setasign - Jan Slabon.
+* FPDI is released under Apache License version 2.0, and the copyright
+  2004-2013 belongs to Setasign - Jan Slabon.
-* TCPDF is released under a GNU-LGPL v3 license, and the Copyright (C) 2002-2014 belongs to Nicola Asuni.
+* TCPDF is released under a GNU-LGPL v3 license, and the Copyright (C)
+  2002-2014 belongs to Nicola Asuni.